ETdoFresh/CSharpNetworking/README.md

    1. Double click on the `certificate.pfx` file
    2. Store Location: `Local Machine`
    3. `Place all certificates in the following store`: `Trusted Root Certification Authorities`

+### Caveats
+As shown in the example, this implementation uses buffers and streams.
+If the data is larger than the buffer, it will be split into multiple packets.
+This is not handled in the example, but it is something to be aware of when implementing this in a production environment.